kdeldycke/kevin-deldycke-blog/content/posts/falsehoods-programmers-believe-about-falsehoods-lists.md

 1. Falsehood lists are terse.
 1. Falsehood lists are illustrated with counter-examples.
 1. Falsehood lists follow the same format.
+1. Falsehood lists are sorted.
+1. Falsehoods in lists are numbered.

 ## Implementation